Azure/azure-service-operator/docs/hugo/content/design/ADR-2022-09-Multiple-Credential-Operator.md

 Some users of Azure Service Operator want to have a single instance that manages Azure resources across multiple subscriptions.
 This is useful, for example, if the organisation has a large cluster used by multiple teams, each team having their own Azure subscription.
 To support this, ASO will introduce support for multiple credentials, each associated with a specific scope:

+**Global Secret(aso-controller-settings)** is a currently existing one and is used as default for all Azure Resources

-**Namespaced Secrets** will be used for all Azure Resources within a specific cluster namespace **Per-resource-group Secrets** will be used for all Azure Resources within a specific Resource Group **Per-resource Secrets** will be used for specific resources
+**Namespaced Secrets** will be used for all Azure Resources within a specific cluster namespace

+**Per-resource-group Secrets** will be used for all Azure Resources within a specific Resource Group

+**Per-resource Secrets** will be used for specific resources

 ## Credential selection hierarchy

 We'll be using a pattern to determine which of the above secrets we use for operation on a resource.
-As in the below flow chart, if a resource is applied to the operator and the resource exists, operator would fetch the apply credentials in a following manner.
-If its a new resource, operator would have to go through the secret selection hierarchy.
+As in the below flow chart, if a resource is applied to the operator and the resource exists, operator would fetch and apply credentials in a following manner.
+If it's a new resource, operator would have to go through the secret selection hierarchy.
 Where, operator would first check if Per-resource or per-resource-group secret exists, if not, then will check for the namespaced secret.
 If any of the above is provided, operator would perform actions according to the **options** below.
 If none is provided, we'll fallback to use the global credential for that resource, which is the default cluster scoped secret(aso-controller-settings) in ASO namespace used today.

 ![hierarchy](images/adr-2022-09-multiple-credential-operator.png)